Petroleum Storage Tank Branch

 • Others as described in the federal register.

-The Environmental Protection Agency (EPA), with the help of the regulated industry, developed regulations concerning UST owners and operators.
+The Environmental Protection Agency (EPA) and the State of Utah, with the help of the regulated industry, developed regulations concerning PST owners and operators.
 The goals of these regulations include:

 • To prevent leaks and spills.